ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 - "To summarize, we see at DARPA that there have been three waves of AI,
-    - the first of which was handcrafted knowledge.
+    - {:.fragment} the first of which was handcrafted knowledge.
 It’s still hot, it’s still relevant, it’s still important.
-    - The second wave, which is now very much in the mainstream for things like face recognition, is about statistical learning where we build systems that get trained on data.
+    - {:.fragment} The second wave, which is now very much in the mainstream for things like face recognition, is about statistical learning where we build systems that get trained on data.
-    - But those two waves by themselves are not going to be sufficient.
+    - {:.fragment} But those two waves by themselves are not going to be sufficient.
 We see the need to bring them together.
 And so we’re seeing the advent of a third wave of AI technology built around the concept of contextual adaption."

-- (by John Launchbury, March 2017: [Youtube video](https://www.darpa.mil/about-us/darpa-perspective-on-ai), [written article](https://machinelearning.technicacuriosa.com/2017/03/19/a-darpa-perspective-on-artificial-intelligence/))
+- {:.fragment} (by John Launchbury, March 2017: [Youtube video](https://www.darpa.mil/about-us/darpa-perspective-on-ai), [written article](https://machinelearning.technicacuriosa.com/2017/03/19/a-darpa-perspective-on-artificial-intelligence/))

 - {:.larger .fragment} ***In this course, we focus on first wave AI!***